MrDwarf7/csv_parser_rs/README.md

 ## Configuration

+> In the follow example(s) `$ROOT` is the directory the binary/`.exe` resides in.

 By default, the program will search for a config directory & config file in the following locations:
 `$ROOT/config` & `$ROOT/config/config.json` respectively.
-(Where $ROOT is the directory the binary resides in).

-If the config folder or the config file is not found, the program will generate dummy config file with similar struct and values to the below snippet.
+If the config folder or the config file is not found, the program will generate a dummy config file with similar struct and values to the below snippet in a `config` directory in the root of the binary.

 The configuration file (`config.json`) should be formatted as follows: